supercoder186/XSharedCockpit/README.md

 2 - Running in slave mode
 ## IMPORTANT NOTE
 I haven't had the opportunity to test version 1.1 - it might be unstable / non-functional (though I doubt it, since I went through the code thoroughly, and the actual change to the codebase was small).
 I would love it if someone would take the time to understand how the plugin works through the video series, and test it for me.
 Note that it uses the UDP protocol for transmission.
 Anyways, the added features in 1.1 should offset this potential instability, so give it a try.
 If it is unstable, this is the link to the older V1.0 files -> https://github.com/supercoder186/XSharedCockpit/releases/download/1.0/XSharedCockpit.zip
-## DEVELOPMENT FORUM
-I have created a new forum in order to discuss feature requests, etc. It can be found over here ->